Stock market today: Stocks drift as Wall Street weighs whether the economy is too warm or just right

 NEW YORK (AP) — Stocks are drifting Friday as Wall Street weighs how to read a report showing the U.S. job market isn’t slowing as much as expected.

-The S&P 500 was 0.1% higher in midday trading and close to extending its weekly winning streak to six.
-The Dow Jones Industrial Average was up 23 points, or 0.1%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was 0.1% higher in afternoon trading and close to extending its weekly winning streak to six.
+The Dow Jones Industrial Average was up 48 points, or 0.1%, as of 12:47 p.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.

 Yields rose in the bond market following the report, which said U.S. employers added more jobs than economists expected last month.
 Workers' wages also rose more than expected, and the unemployment rate unexpectedly improved.